-Printing test strips or smart band-aids has many advantages, but Printed Electronics are not suitable for every application.
+Printing test strips or smart band-aids has many advantages, but Industrial Printing can not be done effectively for every application.
 In this blog, we will discuss differences in applications, advantages and the latest developments in Healthcare.

-The healthcare sector uses Printed Electronics in various ways.
+The healthcare sector uses Industrial Printing in various ways.
 One of the most well-known applications, which has already been used in this way for many years, is diabetic test strips.
 These are printed test strips that can measure blood sugar.
 The microfluid chips that are printed on these plates react to certain values in liquids.
 They recognize low blood sugar levels, but can also detect viruses.

 The latter is developing rapidly in recent years, not in the least due to the worldwide outbreak of the coronavirus.
 After all, COVID-19 infections can also be traced with such test strips.
 In one of our previous blogs, we already zoomed in on this development and the printing of test strips for pandemic purposes.